lbl-srg/cdl-plc/README.md

 ## General description

-cdl-plc translates control sequences in CDL to the IEC 61131-10 XML exchange format.
-The IEC 61131-10 XML enables exchanging control sequences expressed in the languages according to IEC 61131-3 for industry controllers standardized in IEC 61131.
+cdl-plc translates control sequences in the Control Description Language (CDL) to the IEC 61131-10 XML exchange format.
+The general aim of the cdl-plc translator is to transfer control sequences which were developed in the Modelica-based CDL on Programmable Logic Controllers (PLCs) standardized in IEC 61131.
+The IEC 61131-10 XML is an existing industry standard for the exchange of control sequences expressed in the languages according to IEC 61131-3.

 ## CDL-support

-The translator supports control sequences including the following CDL blocks:
+The translator currently only supports control sequences including the following selected CDL blocks:
 - Reals.Add
 - Reals.MultiplyByParameter
 - Reals.Min

+The aim of this version is to demonstrate the general feasability of the translation from CXF / `.jsonld` in the 61131-10 XML, including the creation of the XML structure, the connection of inputs / outputs or the handling of parameters.
+Further developments are required to cover the full scope of CDL.

+## How to use the translator

+1. Create a CXF representation of your CDL control sequence in `.jsonld` using the modelica-json parser.
+2. Specify the path of the `.jsonld` in `cdl_plc.py` and run the script.
+The output will be stored in the folder `IEC61131-10XML`.
+3. Import the IEC 61131-10 XML in a PLC IDE (see below for compatibility).

 ## Compatibility

-- The translator is compatible with CXF JSON-LD files created with the modelica-json translator release 1.2.0.
+- The translator is compatible with CXF representations in `.jsonld` created with the modelica-json translator release 1.2.0.
 - The IEC 61131-10 XML import is tested with the PLC ICE Beremiz 1.4-rc1.

 ## Useful links